mongodb-university/realm-template-apps/other/edge-server/client/README.md

   the collection

 > **NOTE:** You must use the `edge-server.todo` template app.
 You can sync data
-> with Atlas Device SDK clients if they connect to the same Atlas cluster that
+> with Atlas Device SDK clients if they connect to the Edge Server.
-> your Edge Server connects to.

 ### Set up your MongoDB Atlas account